isky20/prote-omics/README.md

  MSstats Differential Expression Workflow
 ```
-- Remove duplicates, keeping the row with the highest intensity per protein.
+- Remove duplicates, keeping the row with the highest intensity per psm.
 - Remove rows with all zero or NA values.
 - Convert to long format using pivot_longer().
 - Add MSstats columns (e.g., Condition, BioReplicate).